 When Joni Mitchell drifted away from her pop-songwriter beginnings into stranger territory, she made sure her fellow travellers were also versatile and adventurous enough to help pull it off.

-This led to contributing to her next pair of recordings as well, including a the great that included more of his Weather Report bandmates.
-Charles Mingus tribute to
+This led to contributing to her next pair of recordings as well, including a jazz tribute to the great bassist Charles Mingus that included more of his Weather Report bandmates.

 His 30th birthday

-Despite becoming increasingly unhealthy and unreliable, managed to record his second Word of Mouth in 1981 and assemble a for occasional touring.
+Despite becoming increasingly unhealthy and unreliable, Pastorius managed to record his second album Word of Mouth in 1981 and assemble a big band for occasional touring.

 Of course, his milestone birthday that December was a special reason for a party, and so that evening’s Word of Mouth Orchestra was a super-brassy gang full of great players and good friends.